Ahuriri Suburb: Discover the Vibrant Coastal Neighborhood of Napier

 Waterfront Revitalization Efforts

-- Infrastructure Improvements: New facilities for tour groups, including toilets and educational storyboards.
+1. Infrastructure Upgrades: New facilities for visitors, including restrooms and educational storyboards about local history.

-- Environmental Enhancements: Focus on stormwater quality and restoring habitats in Ahuriri Estuary for better waterfront ecology.
+2. Environmental Focus: Improvements in stormwater quality and habitat restoration in the Ahuriri Estuary for better ecology.

-- Community Engagement: Local stakeholders are involved in shaping the project, ensuring community voices are heard.
+3. Community Involvement: Local stakeholders shape the project, ensuring community voices influence the revitalization process.

 Cultural Heritage and Influences